roualdes/bridgestan/paper/paper.md

 competitors in implementing differentiable log densities on CPUs [@Carpenter:2015; @Radul:2020; @Tarek:2020].
 Like the immutable Stan models they interface, `BridgeStan` functions are thread safe for parallel applications.
-They also admit all of the internal parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.
+They also support all of the internal parallelization of Stan models, such as internal parallel map functions and GPU-enabled matrix operations.